muzammil6786/Blog-website/README.md

 Deployed URL (frontend) :- https://blog-website-g1ce.vercel.app/index.html

-📝 Blog Website
+## 📝 Blog Website

-A simple Blog Website built with Node.js, Express, MongoDB, and Vanilla JS where:
+- A simple Blog Website built with Node.js, Express, MongoDB, and Vanilla JS where:

-Admin can log in, create, edit, and delete blogs.
+- Admin can log in, create, edit, and delete blogs.

-Users can only view blogs (no login required).
+- Users can only view blogs (no login required).

-Blog images are uploaded and served from the backend.
+- Blog images are uploaded and served from the backend.

-🚀 Features
+## 🚀 Features
-👨‍💻 Admin Panel
+- 👨‍💻 Admin Panel

-Secure login/logout system.
+- Secure login/logout system.

-Create new blogs (with title, content, and image).
+- Create new blogs (with title, content, and image).

-Edit existing blogs.
+- Edit existing blogs.

-Delete blogs.
+- Delete blogs.

-Blogs are only visible to users after being added by admin.
+- Blogs are only visible to users after being added by admin.

-🌍 User Side
+## 🌍 User Side

-View all blogs in a clean UI.
+- View all blogs in a clean UI.

-Each blog shows title, content snippet, image, and date.
+- Each blog shows title, content snippet, image, and date.

-No login required for users.
+- No login required for users.

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Frontend: HTML, CSS (Tailwind/Custom), JavaScript
+- Frontend: HTML, CSS (Tailwind), JavaScript

-Backend: Node.js, Express
+- Backend: Node.js, Express

-Database: MongoDB (Mongoose ORM)
+- Database: MongoDB (Mongoose ORM)

-Authentication: JWT (JSON Web Token)
+- Authentication: JWT (JSON Web Token)

-Deployment: Render (Backend + Static Files)

-👥 User Workflow

-Visit index.html.
+### Note

-All blogs added by admin are visible.
+- All blogs added by admin are visible.

-Users cannot add, edit, or delete blogs.
+- Users cannot add, edit, or delete blogs.